uber/charlatan/docs/index.rst

 Its features include:

-- Straightforward YAML syntax to define fixtures
+- Straightforward YAML syntax to define fixtures.
-- Rich fixture definition functionalities, including inheritance and relationships (fixtures factory)
+- Rich fixture definition functionalities, including inheritance and relationships (fixtures factory).
 - ORM-agnostic.
-Tested with sqlalchemy
+It works well with sqlalchemy.
-- Hooks to further enhance the library
+- Hooks to further enhance the library.
-- Support for Python 2 and 3

 Charlatan is a library that you can use in your tests to create database fixtures.
 Its aim is to provide a pragmatic interface that focuses on making it simple to define and install fixtures for your tests.
-It is also agnostic in so far as even though it's designed to work out of the box with SQLAlchemy models, it can work with pretty much anything else.

 Charlatan supports Python 2 (only tested with 2.7) and 3 (tested with 3.3).